Yale-LILY/ROSE/README.md

 ## RoSE 🌹 Benchmark

-RoSE can be downloaded with Huggin Face Datasets under `Salesforce/rose`.
+RoSE can be downloaded with Hugging Face Datasets under `Salesforce/rose`.
 We provide a notebook, [demo.ipynb](demo.ipynb), for basic usage of our dataset.

 ### ACU Annotations